 Although a universal motor performs nearly as well as on ac power as on dc, there are some important differences.

-At a given power output and speed, the universal motor can run on a lower effective potential difference if the input is dc or low frequency ac.
+At a given power output and speed, the universal motor can run on a lower effective potential difference if the input is dc or low-frequency ac.

 Universal motors are designed to have speed and torque characteristics on ac power as on dc, but other features must be sacrificed.
-Because most universal motors run on 50 or 60 Hz, they are design to give the longest brush life at this frequency.
+Because most universal motors run on 50 or 60 Hz, they are designed to give the longest brush life at this frequency.
 The dc characteristics are of secondary importance.
 For any given power output, universal motors can be built in a range of speeds.
 The minimum speed of the motor is determined by the limits of efficiency and by the speed at which the motor ceases to be universal.
 The maximum speed is determined by the bearings and by the strength of the rotating parts.

-Efficiency of Universal Motors
+The Efficiency of Universal Motors

 The efficiency of universal motors ranges from 30% for small motors to 75% for large motors.
 For example, the efficiency of a 9/16 horsepower universal motor at 17,500 rpm is about 70%.
-A 0.1 horse power motor, running at 12,000 rpm, has an efficiency of about 50%.
+A 0.1 horsepower motor, running at 12,000 rpm, has an efficiency of about 50%.